DO NOT ORDAIN ANYONE HASTILY

 What an example for us today!

-Prayer: My Dear Heavenly Father, grant me the discernment to hear, know and recognize when the Holy Spirit is calling and sending me forth into the ministry you have prepared me for.
+Prayer: My Dear Heavenly Father, grant me discernment to hear, know and recognize when the Holy Spirit calls and sends me forth into the ministry you have prepared me for.
 I refuse to be a tool in anybody’s hand to be used to build a name or empire for himself, in Jesus’ name.
 Amen.